janhavixprojects/Clg-Venue-Booking-System/README.md

 ## License
 This project is open-source.
 Feel free to modify and use it!
-Feel free to contribute or reach out if you have any questions! 🎉
+Feel free to contribute or reach out if you have any questions